meredith-j/dev-progress/things-to-do/completed.md

 ### june 2024
-*days of git commits in june: 1*
+*days of git commits in june: 5*
+- signed new contract
+- collision
+- so. much. networking. (miri, QT, cohere!!)
--
+- learning vue! and nuxt!

 ### may 2024
 *days of git commits in may: 5*